Once upon a time, Virginia had a very wet Spring.

 Often, it is just better to do whatever you can for that one customer — up to and including a full refund — then stand your ground and try to debate them.

-If push comes to shove, have your policy and process in place that inform you, your staff, and your volunteers about what to do when bad customers become a problem.
+If push comes to shove, have your policy and process in place that informs you, your staff, and your volunteers about what to do when bad customers become a problem.

 Step #7 — Putting the strategy together